-- The "checkpoint" and "revert" commands (no arguments) allow a scripted simulation to save and restore to a prior state. - The "reinitvels" command reinitializes velocities to a random distribution based on the given temperature. - The "rescalevels" command rescales velocities by the given factor. - The "measure" command allows user-programmed calculations to be executed in order to facilitate automated methods.
+- The "checkpoint" and "revert" commands (no arguments) allow a scripted simulation to save and restore to a prior state. - The "reinitvels" command reinitializes velocities to a random distribution based on the given temperature. - The "rescalevels" command rescales velocities by the given factor. - The "reloadCharges" command reads new atomic charges from the given file, which should contain one number for each atom, separated by spaces and/or line breaks. - The "measure" command allows user-programmed calculations to be executed in order to facilitate automated methods.
 (For example, to revert or change a parameter.)
 A number of measure commands are included in the NAMD binary; the module has been designed to make it easy for users to add additional measure commands. - The "coorfile" command allows NAMD to perform force and energy analysis on trajectory files. "coorfile open dcd filename" opens the specified DCD file for reading. "coorfile read" reads the next frame in the opened DCD file, replacing NAMD's atom coordinates with the coordinates in the frame, and returns 0 if successful or -1 if end-of-file was reached. "coorfile skip" skips past one frame in the DCD file; this is significantly faster than reading coordinates and throwing them away. "coorfile close" closes the file.
 The "coorfile" command is not available on the Cray T3E.

 Force and energy analysis are especially useful in the context of pair interaction calculations; see Sec.
-6.10 for details, as well as the example scripts in Sec.
+6.11 for details, as well as the example scripts in Sec.
 8.